DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 navigation_description: Find out how to get qualified teacher status (QTS) through postgraduate teacher training if you have a degree or you’re studying for one.
 ---

 If you have a degree, or you’re currently studying for one, there are different routes you can take to getting [qualified teacher status](/what-is-qts) (QTS).
-You need QTS to work in the majority of schools in England including state maintained primary, secondary and special schools.
+You need QTS to work in the majority of schools in England including state maintained primary, secondary and special schools

 We also have information for [international students who want to apply for teacher training](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).